Most Dangerous Jobs for American Teenagers

 Highest Incidences of Injury and Death

 US Labor statistics show that every 10 days, one teenager dies on the job.
-That's 36-37 kids per year in America that die working.
+That's 36 to 37 kids per year in America that die working.

 Keeping an eye toward teen safety on the job, the National Consumers League published a list of the five deadliest summer jobs a teenager can work, as far as safety is concerned.